 About ASAP Outreach

-ASAP is a post-admissions process and information on students’ financial aid and CUNY Assessment Tests results are required to determine eligibility.
-Students who are eligible to apply and complete the admissions steps in a timely manner will have the opportunity to take advantage of a number of benefits available to incoming students over the summer, including the University Summer Immersion Program (USIP) and ASAP early engagement activities.
+ASAP is a post-admissions process and information from students’ financial aid awards and CUNY Assessment Tests results are required to determine eligibility.
+Students who are eligible to apply and complete ASAP admissions steps in a timely manner will have the opportunity to take advantage of a number of benefits available to incoming students over the summer, including the University Skills Immersion Program (USIP) and ASAP early engagement activities.
 Through ASAP and USIP, students with developmental course needs can enroll during the summer free of charge and can begin to access college support resources.

 Since its inception in 2007, CUNY ASAP has worked with New York City college access staff to inform professional counselors and advisors about ASAP’s program benefits, eligibility requirements, and enrollment steps.
 This has helped to improve the number of community college-bound students who apply and complete the steps to enroll in ASAP as early as possible.